Jan-23-Liftoff-KC/team-lindsay-group-repo/README.md

 ## Data Model and Entity Mapping

 1. One doctor to many patients (@OneToMany on the Doctor @Entity model)
 2. Many patients to one doctor (@ManyToOne on the Patient @Entity model)

-## Below are the project's requirements, which my application exceeded (7 of the following had to be met in order to pass the project):

 ## Database and Back-end
 1. Has at least 3 tables